GoogleChrome/web.dev/src/site/content/en/blog/carousel-best-practices/index.md

 #### Be relevant

 Carousels work best when they contain interesting and relevant content that is presented with a clear context.
-If content wouldn't engage a user outside of a carousel - placing it in a carousel won't make it perform any better.
+If content wouldn't engage a user outside of a carousel-placing it in a carousel won't make it perform any better.
 If you must use a carousel, prioritize content and ensure that each slide is sufficiently relevant that a user would want to click through to the subsequent slide.